 Students continue to work on speaking and understanding the language using basic vocabulary within the context of everyday situations, using grammatical structures within the context of the topics, and working with vocabulary lists, original dialogues, notes and letters related to the topics.
+Language instruction will also be integrated with the Common Core Learning Standards for technical subjects.

 - Physical environment

 - Travel

 - · Health and welfare

 - · Earning a living

 - · Public and private services

-- · Services repairs
+- Services

 - Current events

+- · Personal ID advanced

+- · House and home

+- · Food and meal taking

+- · Community and neighborhood

+- Shopping

+- Leisure

+- Professions